This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cranial Ultrasounds

-A cranial ultrasound captures images of the brain using soundwaves.
-Cranial ultrasound is a preferable method in the first month of life, as it is the least invasive of the neuroimaging techniques.
+A cranial ultrasound captures images of the brain using sound waves.
+Cranial ultrasound is preferable in the first month of life, as it is the least invasive of the neuroimaging techniques.

 Cranial ultrasound uses reflected sound waves to create pictures of the brain and the inner chambers.
 A radiologist performs the study by moving a transducer across the top of the baby’s head over the soft spot (fontanelle).
 The scan produces images of the brain and its inner fluid chambers on a monitor.